 Most of us own a bicycle that needs to be dismantled and packed when moving.
 If you are moving locally, you should be able to move the bike as is.
 It is as simple as mounting your bike in an assembled form on to your vehicle.

-However, the same approach may not prove to be reliable for cross-country or interstate moves.
-In such cases, you must follow precise tips on how to pack a bicycle when moving.You will need these tools to properly disassemble and re-assemble you bike:
+Read our tips below on how to pack a bicycle when moving.You will need these tools to properly disassemble and re-assemble you bike:

 Bicycle box (a specialty container specifically designed to fit a bike.)
 Request one from your movers; otherwise they are available for purchase at your local bike shop.
 Be sure to inform them of the size of your bike.

 A medium sized moving box to store disassembled bike parts.

 Remove both pedals with the help of a pedal wrench.
 Wrap both pedals in packing paper and place in a medium moving box.
 Designate this box for all of your small-disassembled parts.